ochoaughini/AdversarialAISecuritySandbox/README.md

     (Note: `textattack` and `torch` can be large.
 For quicker test runs, consider mocking their dependencies or running tests in dedicated CI environments where dependencies are pre-cached.)
 5. Run all tests: `pytest tests/`

+## Licensing

+This AI Adversarial Sandbox is licensed under the **Business Source License 1.1 (BUSL 1.1)**.

+### Why BUSL 1.1?

+The choice of BUSL 1.1 reflects our commitment to building a sustainable and commercially viable SaaS product while maintaining a degree of transparency and future openness for the broader community.

+*   **Commercial Protection:** As a Software-as-a-Service (SaaS) platform, protecting our core business model is paramount.
+BUSL 1.1 allows anyone to view, use, modify, and distribute the source code for non-commercial purposes, but it specifically restricts providing the software as a competing commercial service.
+This ensures our ability to monetize the advanced features and managed infrastructure we provide.
+*   **Source-Available Transparency:** Unlike proprietary licenses, BUSL 1.1 keeps the source code publicly available.
+This allows security researchers, developers, and potential customers to inspect the code, understand its workings, and verify its integrity and quality.
+This transparency fosters trust and can encourage contributions and feedback that do not directly compete with the SaaS offering.
+*   **Future Openness:** A key feature of BUSL 1.1 is its time-based conversion.
+After a specified "Change Date" (in our case, **4 years** from the first public release), the entire codebase will automatically convert to the permissive **Apache License 2.0**.
+This provides a clear roadmap for the software to become fully open source in the future, allowing for unrestricted use and further community growth over time.
+*   **Compatibility:** All third-party libraries and frameworks used in this project are licensed under permissive open-source licenses (e.g., MIT, Apache 2.0), which are fully compatible with the Business Source License.

+For commercial licensing inquiries or if you wish to use the software as a competing service before the Change Date, please contact us at **info@lexsightllc.com**.

 ## Documentation

 - **Architecture:** `docs/architecture/README.md`